Impassioned by the sport of (para-sailing) since age 15, Mark McCulloh of Miami

 tested and validated by a certified engineering firm and which have not meet the minimum requirements for product liability insurance

 The report was prepared and submitted on 08/09/2013 by:

 Parasail Safety Expert / Consultant

 For more resources regarding parasail accidents and statistics, please visit http://www.parasail.org/accident-statistics.html

 Commentary on Parasail Regulations in Florida

-I have received hundreds of emails wanting my reaction to the most recent attempt to pass parasail regulations in Florida which has
+I have received hundreds of inquiries wanting my reaction to the most recent attempt to pass parasail regulations in Florida which

 Having been an advocate for regulations since the mid 80’s publishing the world first Operating Standards and Guidelines for

 Parasailing (1985) in anticipation of a growing demand for parasailing.
 To date, very little has been accomplished to institute